 - Looker Studio creates one standard metric: Record Count.
 Metrics are always in blue and have a default aggregation of Auto, which can’t be changed.

 - All fields from your spreadsheet are in green, which indicates that they are dimensions.
 But you can also treat any dimension as a metric in your charts.

-You may also notice that some fields with Currency data type in Google Sheets are detected as Number in Data Studio.
+You may also notice that some fields with Currency data type in Google Sheets are detected as Number in Looker Studio.
 If you like, you can change them manually to Currency by clicking the triangle icon (⏷) next to the data type:

 You can create a report from the home page by using the Create button.
 But since we’re opening a data source page, let’s continue from this page.

 - On the data source page, click CREATE REPORT in the top-right corner.

 - Looker Studio will ask if you want to add the new data source to the report.
 Confirm by clicking ADD TO REPORT.

 - For now, let’s delete a table generated in the report.
 You can do that by right-clicking on the table, then selecting Delete from the menu, or by pressing the Delete button on your keyboard.